sunlightpolicy/informed-communities/action/draft/maturity-ladder.md

 Interventions that build channels for responsiveness revolve around establishing the necessary infrastructure for future open data managers to have the input they need to make ongoing quality improvements.
 Establishing these channels often feels small, but incorporating feedback into various open data workflows is a big step toward making open data actionable and impactful in the long-term.

-- **Allow users to prioritize:** Publish and regularly update a [data inventory](https://labs.centerforgov.org/data-governance/data-inventory/) including prioritization rankings and allow for community to provide on-going input, and plan to adapt publication priorities accordingly
+- **Allow users to prioritize:** Publish and regularly update a [data inventory](https://labs.centerforgov.org/data-governance/data-inventory/) including prioritization rankings and allow for community to provide on-going input, and plan to adapt publication priorities accordingly.
-- **Allow users to tell you in person:** Establish a mechanism, like a meeting series or pop-up booth, to regularly ask people in person about what information they’d like to see online, then publish the feedback and the requested data regularly
+- **Allow users to tell you in person:** Establish a mechanism, like a meeting series or pop-up booth, to regularly ask people in person about what information they’d like to see online, then publish the feedback and the requested data regularly.
-- **Allow users to write in:** Set up feedback forms and surveys, ideally across relevant web pages, that include allowing users to request public information or data
+- **Allow users to write in:** Set up feedback forms and surveys, ideally across relevant web pages, that include allowing users to request public information or data.
 - **Empower advisory groups:** Develop and manage [open data user groups](http://www.wprdc.org/data-user-groups/) to keep up-to-date with emerging needs or issues, and deliver actual results.
-- **Crowdsource new data:** Invite community members to contribute to new open data that reflects community concerns about a specific local issue, for example, bike lane parking violations, and respond to those concerns
+- **Crowdsource new data:** Invite community members to contribute to new open data that reflects community concerns about a specific local issue, for example, bike lane parking violations, and respond to those concerns.

 ## 4. Share examples of success